google/clspv/docs/OpenCLCOnVulkan.md

 Signed integer types are mapped down onto their unsigned equivalents in SPIR-V as produced from OpenCL C.

-Signed integer modulus (`%`) operations, where either argument to the modulus is a negative integer, will result in an undefined result.

 ### OpenCL C Built-In Functions

 OpenCL C language built-in functions are mapped, where possible, onto their GLSL